11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 pathological obsessive love.

-If you're feeling stuck it is time to take care of yourself and do something about it.
 Although getting rid of the fixated state of mind is not easy, it's crucial that you do.
 And it is possible.

-Techniques on How to Stop Obsessing About Your Ex
+How to Stop Obsessing About An Ex

 1. ACCEPTANCE

-Accept you are obsessed with someone and is a problem you need to address.
+Accept you are obsessed with someone and that is a problem you need to address.
 When we are ready to accept responsibility for situations in our lives, healthy change and growth become possible.
 Acceptance may seem like a trivial matter, but it is not.
 It is the first step to getting where you want to go- to stop the unhealthy fixation.

 So do this: